REDMED-X/OperatorsKit/KIT/EnumFiles/README.md

 # EnumFiles
-Search for matching files based on a word, extention or keyword in the file content.
+Search for matching files based on a word, extension or keyword in the file content.
 Wildcards are supported.

 >Keyword matching only works for text based files like .csv, .txt or .ps1 etc. So no MS Office files like .xlsx and .docs :(.